Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/android-widevine-sdk.md

 # Android Widevine SDK

-VUDRMWidevine is an Android Archive (AAR) which can be used during the media rendering pipeline to provide a DRM plugin to ExoPlayer 2.12.2 which will work with Vualto DRM workflow.
+VUDRMWidevine is an Android Archive (AAR) which can be used during the media rendering pipeline to provide a DRM plugin to ExoPlayer 2.12.2 which will work with Studio DRM workflow.
 VUDRMWidevine has been developed to specifically manage the session DRM, allowing complete asset and player management.

 Current release: v0.3.5 (277)